 First, you need to consider the Points associated with your ticket and the financial consequences of accepting the Points.

-If you take this option, you will pay the full amount of the fine.
-Additionally, if you do not "Elect" to attend a Defensive Driver Improvement Course, the points associated with the citation go on your driving record for 36 months and while you do not have to appear in Traffic Court, you are automatically adjudicated "Guilty".
+If you take this option, you will pay the full amount of the fine within 30 days.
+Additionally, if you do not "Elect" to attend the 4 Hour BDI / Defensive Driver Improvement Course, the points associated with the citation go on your driving record for 36 months and while you do not have to appear in Traffic Court, you are automatically adjudicated "Guilty".

-Nations recommends you attend a Traffic School Class within the first 30 days of receiving your ticket.
+Nations recommends you attend a 4 Hour Traffic School Class within the first 30 days of receiving your ticket.
 This will allow you to pay the fine and provide a Defensive Driving School Course Completion Certificate with your payment.

 You notify the County within 30 days of your citation that you want to attend Traffic Court.
 On your scheduled day of Arraignment, you will have the opportunity to enter a Plea of "Not Guilty" "Guilty", or "No Contest".
-If you decide to plea "Not Guilty" at your arraignment, you return to court on another day for the judge to hear testimony from the Law Enforcement Officer and yourself.
+If you decide to plea "Not Guilty" at your arraignment, often you return to court on another day for the judge to hear testimony from the Law Enforcement Officer and yourself.

 It's significant to remember, if you can not provide evidence to support a dismissal (or not guilty), you will be responsible for your original fine, plus all court costs.
-Court Costs vary by Circuit, but can reach $75.00 to $500.00 and do not including lawyers fees, if you hire an attorney.
+Court Costs vary by Circuit, but can reach $75.00 to $500.00 and do not including lawyers fees (if you hire an attorney).
 Latest Florida Statistics indicate that 1% of traffic court cases are "Not Guilty" and fewer than 18% are "dismissed"; mostly on technicalities.

 Consider this.
 If you currently pay $100 per month for insurance and your rates are increased 15%, you will pay an additional $180.00 per year.
 Over the 3 year period the Points stay on your driving record, it will cost you $540.00 or more in additional insurance payments.
 That is generally more than the actual fine!